You have SUPPORT

 Surgical Dilatation and Curettage (D&C)

-Approximately 6% of abortions reported in Canada in 2004 used this method.
+Approximately 6% of abortions reported in Canada used this method.

 Local or general anesthetic is given to the mother before her cervix is dilated.
 The cervix is dilated with laminaria or rigid dilators; sometimes, the prostaglandin Misoprostol is also given to soften and dilate the cervix.